-The Operator Manual and the Snowmobile Safety handbook have been prepared to acquaint the owner / operator of a new snowmobile with the various vehicle controls maintenance and safe operating instructions.
+The Operator Manual and the Snow-mobile Safety handbook have been prepared to acquaint the owner / operator of a new snowmobile with the various vehicle controls maintenance and safe operating instructions.
 Each is indispensable for the proper use of the product, and should be kept with the vehicle at all times.

 Should you have any questions pertaining to the warranty and its application, please consult the "Often Asked Question" section of this manual, or your selling dealer.

-This manual emphasizes particular information denoted by the following symbols and wording.
+This manual uses the following symbols: